tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Expected Response</td>
-			<td>INTERNAL_PREREQUISITES_NOT_MET if dwc:eventDate is bdq:Empty or if the value of dwc:eventDate is not a valid ISO 8601 date; otherwise RUN_HAS_RESULT with the result being the duration (sensu ISO 8601) expressed in the dwc:eventDate, in seconds.</td>
+			<td>INTERNAL_PREREQUISITES_NOT_MET if dwc:eventDate is bdqval:Empty or if the value of dwc:eventDate is not a valid ISO 8601 date; otherwise RUN_HAS_RESULT with the result being the duration (sensu ISO 8601) expressed in the dwc:eventDate, in seconds.</td>
 		</tr>
 		<tr>
 			<td>Specification GUID</td>